-Antagonistic interaction studies in dual culture indicated five main types of interaction namely overgrowth of pathogen over mycelium, inhibition at mycelial contact, inhibition at mycelial distance, overgrowth and partial or complete replacement of plant pathogenic fungi.
+Antagonistic interaction studies in dual culture indicated five main types of interaction viz., overgrowth of pathogen over mycelium, inhibition at mycelial contact, inhibition at mycelial distance, overgrowth and partial or complete replacement of plant pathogenic fungi.
 Replacement interaction frequency was recorded to be 56.40% followed by deadlock 26.10% compared to 17.50% replacement of mushroom by phytopathogenic fungi.
 Mutual inhibition, in which neither organism was able to over grow the other at mycelial contact, colour and boundary of fungal mycelium change at mycelium contact, presence of pseudosclerotial line at mycelial contact, mutual inhibition, in which neither organism was able to over grow the other at mycelial distance, presence of pseudosclerotial line at mycelial distance and partial over growth of mushroom without initial deadlock of the pathogens were recorded to the tune of 25.80, 5.80, 6.10, 1.70, 3.10 and 13.90% respectively.
 Overall, 82.50% of pairing results led to prevention and limitation of pathogen growth.
 On the basis of the antagonism index (AI) values, mushrooms were divided into five groups: I- Strongly active (AI >30), II- very active (AI 25-30), III- active (AI 20-24), iv- moderately active (AI 11-20) and v weakly active (AI 1-10).
 Cordyceps sp., Marasmius sp., Stropharia sp. and Russula sp. were placed under strongly active group.